 And keep checking it.
 This is especially important if you haven’t used your tub for a while.
 Should the water level drop too low, then your pump and heater may risk shutting down, which could lead to frozen water, and expensive or lasting damage.

 Top tips for using your hot tub in winter

 Now you’re ready to make use of your whirlpool during the winter, here are some top user tips to help enhance the whole experience.

 Whilst full-on jets are wonderful for soothing weary muscles, they can cool the tub down.
 This is because jets draw in air from outside, which reduces the temperature of the water.
 So turn them down a little, and save the full power mode for the summer.

 Tempting as it might be to go for that extra-long winter soak, it is advisable not to over-do it, because your body can overheat.
 With the outside temperature that bit lower, this could cause symptoms of hypothermia.
 So be sure to set your timer before sitting back and relaxing in your Jacuzzi.

 It’s always a good idea to be ready to retreat from your Jacuzzi should the wind whip-up or the heavens open.
 Keep a stock of dry towels, bathrobes and flip-flops handy so you’re ready to head indoors on the quick should the need arise.

 Lots of people adore using a hot tub in winter, and for those whose tubs aren’t permanently undercover, a hot tub umbrella makes a great investment.
 During the winter, a Jacuzzi umbrella will keep the blazing sun off your shoulders, and come winter, it’s the rain that will be kept away.
 Outdoor spa umbrellas are also useful for protecting the tub itself from the sun.

 How to shut your hot tub down for winter

-If you’ve decided against using your home spa over the winter, then here’s what you need to do:
+If you’ve decided against using your home spa over the winter, then here’s what you need to do for maintenance: